Moving to Manhattan: Complete Moving Guide 2024

 What are the costs related to living in Manhattan

 Living in Manhattan can be beyond very expensive, and the costs vary significantly depending on your lifestyle, neighbourhood, and your personal abilities.
 That being said, some would claim there is nowhere else in the world like it.
-Here’s a breakdown of some common expenses and how they seem in Manhattan.

 1. Housing